Retail-as-a-service provider Leap raises $3M and launches first store

 But as small independent startups have scaled into unicorn territory and as countless brands have saturated digital channels, customer acquisition has gotten harder and costlier.
 Companies are now trying to meet customers with different purchase habits by developing physical stores.

 However, building an effective brick-and-mortar presence can be expensive and risky for DNVBs, requiring resources outside their core competencies.
-Chicago-based startup, Leap, is hoping to make it easier for digital brands to grow physical retail footprints without the typical risks of store development by taking care of the entire process for them.
+Chicago-based startup Leap is hoping to make it easier for digital brands to grow physical retail footprints without the typical risks of store development by taking care of the entire process for them.

 Leap offers a full-service platform covering the complete life cycle of a brand’s brick-and-mortar launch.
-In addition to owning the lease and the financial commitments that come with it, Leap covers everything from staffing, experiential design, tech integration, and even day-to-day operations.
+In addition to owning the lease and the financial commitments that come with it, Leap covers everything from staffing, experiential design, tech integration and even day-to-day operations.

 Less than a year since its founding, Leap announced today the launch of its first store and the close of a $3 million seed round, led by Costanoa Ventures, with participation from Equal Ventures and Brand Foundry Ventures.